 Approximately 74 miles with 4,900 feet of climbing

 Today's ride is a relaxing spin to the south following the contour of the lake.
-Take some time to enjoy the scenery once again as you make your way to Chimney Point and back to the hotel.
-After a casual lunch, choose a kayak or paddle board and we'll head out for a relaxing afternoon paddle on Lake Champlain.
+Take some time to enjoy the scenery once again as you make your way to Chimney Point.
+After a casual lunch, choose a kayak or paddle board, and we'll head out for an afternoon paddle on Lake Champlain.
+If the weather is not cooperating, your guides will offer an alternative afternoon activity.
 Tonight, we'll head into Vergennes to sample craft brews and enjoy another farm fresh dinner at Bar Antidote.
-Chef and Brewer Ian Huizenga, who grew up on a farm nearby, is committed to sourcing his ingredients from area farms including meat, cheese, vegetables for his inspired comfort food as well as the hops, malt and barley for his beers.
-It just doesn't get any more local than this!
+Chef and Brewer Ian Huizenga, who grew up on a farm nearby, is committed to sourcing his ingredients from area farms including meat, cheese, vegetables for his inspired comfort food as well as the hops, malt, and barley for his beers.
+It doesn't get more local than this!

 Chimney Point Loop

 Approximately 32 miles with 1,100 feet of climbing

 Approximately 22 miles with 800 feet of climbing

 Breakfast | Lunch | Dinner